RedPointGlobal/redpoint-rpi/README.md

 --key=$KEY_FILE

 ```
-After completing the above steps, proceed with the installation:
+After completing the above steps, you are now ready to proceed with the installation as follows:

 - Clone the RPI repository to your local machine:
 ```